Patapom/GodComplex/README.md

   Code ► Patapom

 -------------------------------
+Originaly designed to create 64KB intros for the [demoscene](https://en.wikipedia.org/wiki/Demoscene).

-After some time, it became a bit more than a 64K intro framework actually.
-It's now much much more.
-It's become the core framework for all my experiments...
+After some time, it became a bit more than a 64K intro framework and really became the core framework for all my experiments...

-NOTE: *ALL* the parts described below have been tested in real use condition!
+NOTE: *ALL* the parts described below have been thoroughly tested in real use condition!
+That means the code should be robust enough and you shouldn't encounter bugs very often (hopefully)...

 What you will find in this framework: